 Prepare your grill for 2 zone cooking with direct heat.
 Preheat to about a medium-high heat or about 400 degrees.
 While the grill is heating carefully skewer the marinated chicken onto the skewers.
 If using wooden skewers, be sure to soak them first.

+We cooked these chicken skewers on our PK Grill, but you can make the anticuchos on any BBQ grill or smoker.
 Grill the Peruvian Chicken Skewers over direct heat, flipping and rotating them every few minutes.

 Once the outside in nice and browned you can move the skewers to the side of the grill with less heat.
 Continue to cook until the chicken reached an internal temperature of 165 degrees and checked with an Instant Read Thermometer.

 Once the meat has reached temp remove the skewers from the grill for serving.